About Birsay Heritage Trust

 Is there a charge to visit the mill?

 Yes, there is a small charge for a visit – which includes a comprehensive tour.
 We also very much welcome donations where visitors wish to give us further support.
 See the ‘visit‘ page for this season’s charge and seasonal offers.
+Residents of Orkney can get a free seasonal pass after one visit.

 Is the mill a good place for children to visit?